zavolokas/durable-presentation/PITCHME/assets/md/_PITCHME.md

 Note:
 TODO: put propper formula

-and can be calculated as follows.
+can be calculated as follows.

 ---
 <span class="menu-title" style="display: none">Amount of calls</span>